 Toiletries

 A toothbrush for travel, tissues, wet wipes, contact lens solution, and microfiber towel are some of the more obvious ones.
 You may also want to bring your hairdryer if thereโs room.
 Hand sanitizer, razor and moisturizer are also useful to take.
-Remember if you intend to fly carry-on only keep everything in clear containers under 100ml.

 Clothing